.www.musicalschwartz.com > Wicked Index or Wicked's CD > Wicked Lyrics >Wicked Defying Gravity song lyrics and Composer's comments

 I have to tell you that my favorite song from the show is "Defying Gravity".
 I love the message of the song, that no matter what anyone says or does, Elphaba is going to live by her own code of conduct, find out what she is really capable of doing, and to make herself happy, not others.
 It is a very strong and positive message that I have adopted as my own personal 'theme song'.

-From Colby of Eagle Grove, Iowa: "What I love about Wicked is the song defying gravity, how she flys in the air.
+From Colby of Eagle Grove, Iowa: "What I love about Wicked is the song Defying Gravity, how she flys in the air.
 Makes me break into tears everytime..."

 From BW of Northridge, California: My interest in Wicked is actually enormous, it is actually the musical that caused me to want to become a musical writer, I was never interested before that, but after I loved it so much and it inspired me so much, I decided that I wanted to do the same for other people.
 I'm sure everyone says this, or you hear it frequently, but "Defying Gravity" is literally my favorite song ever created, no exaggeration.
 Now that is a big thing because most people I know, previously myself included, can't even decide what their favorite song is because there are so many good ones, but this is one that surpassed everything I'd ever heard by far.
 Also, Wicked is my favorite work of art I've ever seen, and I don't say that lightly, I've seen more movies than most people, and seen and performed my fair share of plays, this easily "rises above" any of those, and is truly a beautiful piece of art.